rmouritzen-splunk/ocsf-docs/articles/defining-and-using-observables.md

 The `observable` object's `name` attribute is an attribute path reference.
 See [Appendix 1: Attribute Paths](#appendix-1-attribute-paths) for details.

 ### Populating the Value Field
 The `observable` object's `value` field should be populated for all primitive types (strings, numbers, booleans), _and_ for arrays of primitive types (see next paragraph).
-The `value` field is specifically not meant to be used for observable objects, nor for for arrays of objects.
+The `value` field is specifically not meant to be used for observable objects, nor for arrays of objects.

 For arrays of primitive types, one `observable` object should be created for each element of the array with the `value` field being set to the array element's value.